The PGD SRG comprises 16 industry representatives, Waihanga Ara Rau, education providers and the Tertiary Education Commission (TEC).

 To learn more about the Plumbing, Gasfitting and Drainlaying SRG, get in touch with Fiona Street.

-Help shape the future of Plumbing Gasfitting & Drainlaying (PGD) training.
-Before new PGD qualifications go live, share your thoughts and help ensure they truly meet the industry’s evolving needs.
+Help shape the future of Gasfitting training.
+Before new Gasfitting qualifications go live, share your thoughts and help ensure they truly meet the industry’s evolving needs.

 Review what’s new and give your feedback now